Jnsll/MutationTestingProject/README.md

 - [ ] Create a maven plugin for the project
 - [ ] Test the VoidMethodMutator (with a mock to test on)
-- [ ] Test the Target Project class
+- [ ] Test the ProjectTarget class
 - [ ] Create a report on how many mutants (and which ones) were detected
 - [ ] Create another mutator (if there's some time left)
 - [ ] Write the report